Agnieszkalukasiak/Project-3/README.md

 ![ Hangeman ](photos/hangman_art.png)

 ### Features Left to Implement
-- I would implement three different levels of difficulty.
+-  Three different levels of difficulty.

 ###  Different level of Testing
 I have tested the code by the following methods: